-Now we had learned that a chair may look cool and sit comfortable but that if it has rivets and plastic corner pieces you can bet your ass on it that you will have a hard time repairing it on the road.
+Now we had learned that a camping chair may look cool and sit comfortable but that if it has rivets and plastic corner pieces you can bet your ass on it that you will have a hard time repairing it on the road.

 Where to Find New Camping Chairs?

-I had seen the Kermit Chairs online but could find only a handful of reviews and some uninspiring videos.
-To me the chairs remained covered with a layer of mystique.
+Online, I had come across the Kermit Chairs, however, I could find only a handful of reviews and some uninspiring videos.
+The chairs remained covered with a layer of mystique.

 One of the problems with being on the road 24/7, at least outside the western world, is that is difficult to find shops where you can hold and use an item that you have eyed on the Internet.
 You can read all the reviews you want and ask around in the forums until your head spins, the bottom line for me is holding a product in my hands.

 Feeling the weight, smelling the materials, looking at the details of the craftsmanship.
 How does it work in ‘real’ conditions?
 Can it withstand some abuse?
 What are the likely weak points?
 And importantly, can I fix it myself?